jaimetur/PhotoMigrator/ROADMAP.md

   - [x] Got Supported media type from Immich using API
   - [x] Translated into English all Immich fuctions
   - [x] Tested function -ida to download Albums from immich
+- [x] Added new option( -sdA, --synology-download-ALL') in Synology Photos Support to download ALL asets (with and without Albums assciated)
+- [x] Renamed options of Synology Photos support to homogenize with Immich Photos support
+- [x] Changed -sda/-ida to support wildcards on Albums name to download
 - [x] Changed version to 2.4.0-alpha
 - [x] Created local and remote branches for 2.4.0, 2.5.0 and 3.0.0
 - [x] Created GLOBAL variable ARG to map arguments into it in ParseArguments() in order to facilitate future refactoring of arguments.